adieyal/sd-dynamic-prompts/README.md

 This will then either choose a season from seasons.txt or a time of day from timeofday.txt.

-## Wildcard files
-Wildcard files are not provided by this script as lists exists in other repositories.
-A good place to start looking is [here](https://github.com/jtkelm2/stable-diffusion-webui-1/tree/master/scripts/wildcards)

 ## WILDCARD_DIR
 The script looks for wildcard files in WILDCARD_DIR.
 This is defined in the main webui config.json under wildcard_dir.
 If wildcard_dir is missing, then wildcard files should be placed in scripts/wildcards/